-An earlier (2003) IOM report on the trafficking of women and girls for sexual exploitation suggested that 1,000 Mozambican women and girls were transported to South Africa every year for that purpose, with significant numbers also being trafficked from Malawi.
-IOM is also aware of cases of human trafficking from the East and Horn of Africa and the Great Lakes region to countries in Southern Africa and, in particular, South Africa.
+An earlier (2003) IOM report on the trafficking of women and girls for sexual exploitation suggested that 1,000 Mozambican women and girls were transported to South Africa every year for that purpose.
 Some commentators have also suggested that South Africa acts as a hub for the trafficking of African women and girls to Europe.
+By way of contrast, researchers at Witwatersrand University have challenged the notion that trafficking to and from South Africa is a major problem and have questioned the level of resources devoted to this issue by donor states.